carloscazelattojr/springboot-aws-deploy/README.md

 - Link Br: https://aws.amazon.com/pt/rds/

 PT-Br:

 Acesse sua conta AWS Console.

 Dentro do AWS Console, selecione na sessão Databases, a opção RDS.

 Depois clique em Criar database.

 Depois clique em Create Standard.

-Depois na sessão banco de dados, escolha MySql
+Depois na sessão banco de dados, escolha MySql.

-Depois na sessão modelo, escolha a opção Nivel Gratuito/Free Depois na sessão Configuração, preencha os campos correspondentes para criação de sua conexão.(Usuario e senha).
+Depois na sessão modelo, escolha a opção Nivel Gratuito/Free.

+Depois na sessão Configuração, preencha os campos correspondentes para criação de sua conexão.(Usuario e senha).

 Depois nas sessões Instância, armazenamento e durabilidade deixar como padrão.

 Depois na sessão Conectividade, na opção Acesso Público escolher SIM.

 Os demais deixar como padrão e clique em criar banco de dados.

 Depois aguardar até criar o banco de dados no AWS.

-Depois coletar os dados de acesso e atualizar o application.properties para trocar a conexão de Local para AWS Depois configurar Inbound Roles para configurar seu IP.
+Depois coletar os dados de acesso e atualizar o application.properties para trocar a conexão de Local para AWS.

+Depois configurar Inbound Roles para configurar seu IP.

 Depois configurar seu MySQLWorkbench e criar do banco de dados db_aws.

-Depois reconfigurar o application.properties (Springboot) para conectar no AWS RDS
+Depois reconfigurar o application.properties (Springboot) para conectar no AWS RDS.

 EN:

 Sign in to your AWS Console account.

 Within the AWS Console, select in the Databases session, the RDS option.

 Then click on Create database.

 Then click on Create Standard.

-Then in the database session, choose MySql
+Then in the database session, choose MySql.

-Afterwards in the model session, choose the option Level Free/Free Then in the Configuration section, fill in the corresponding fields to create your connection.
+Afterwards in the model session, choose the option Level Free/Free.

+Then in the Configuration section, fill in the corresponding fields to create your connection.
 (Username and password).

 Then in the Instance, Storage and Durability sessions leave as default.

 Then in the Connectivity section, in the Public Access option choose YES.

 The others leave as default and click on create database.

 Then wait until creating the database in AWS.

-Then collect the access data and update the application.properties to switch the Local to AWS connection Then configure Inbound Roles to configure your IP.
+Then collect the access data and update the application.properties to switch the Local to AWS connection.

+Then configure Inbound Roles to configure your IP.

 Then configure your MySQLWorkbench and create db_aws database.

 Then reconfigure application.properties (Springboot) to connect to AWS RDS